 How do I know if a VPN service is trustworthy?

 Look for a clear privacy policy, independent audits, a transparent transparency report, favorable jurisdiction, a robust kill switch, DNS leak protection, and consistent performance.
 For VPN Gate, the absence of a centralized policy means you should be cautious about relying on it for sensitive tasks.
-Why your amazon app wont play nice with your vpn and how to fix it

 Can I combine VPN Gate with other privacy tools?